kohlhofer/Crossings/chapters/chapter-08.md

 A child appears at the door, thin and silent.
 She is perhaps eight years old, her dress too large, her shoes held together with string.
 Her eyes are wide with hunger, her face pale with want.
 She does not speak, but her presence fills the doorway like a question.

 Ada glances at the child, then at her dwindling supplies.
-She looks at the empty shelves, the nearly bare counter.
-Her hand moves toward the bread, then stops.
-She shakes her head slowly.

-The child's eyes widen, then drop to the floor.
+Without hesitation, she slips a loaf of bread into a bag, adds a small piece of cheese, and hands it over without a word.
+The child's eyes widen, gratitude and shame mingling in her expression.

+The child clutches the bag, her small hands trembling.
+She looks up at Ada, mouth opening as if to speak, then closes it again.
 A nod, a step backward.

+Ada gestures gently toward the door, her expression soft but firm.
 The child understands.

 She disappears into the evening shadows.
-Ada returns to her sweeping, her movements sharper now.
+Ada returns to her sweeping, her movements more deliberate now.

-A shadow passes the window.
-Brother Calvin stands on the porch, his hand on the door frame.
-He does not enter, but his presence fills the doorway.
-Ada's sweeping stops.
-She does not look up, but her knuckles are white on the broom handle.
-Calvin's footsteps move away, slow and deliberate.
-Ada's breathing is shallow, quick.

 Through the window, Eli stands outside, arms crossed, pride holding her back from stepping inside.
 She watches the exchange, her face unreadable.
 He sees her there, a figure caught between need and independence, between hunger and dignity.

 He reaches into his pocket, pulls out more coins than his purchase requires.
 The metal is warm from his body, the coins worn smooth by countless hands.
 He leaves them on the counter, more than he owes, and pushes them toward Ada.

 Ada looks at the coins, then at him.
-She lets them sit for a moment, as if considering whether to accept or refuse.
-Then, with a small nod, she sweeps them into the drawer.
+She lets them sit for a moment, then, with a small nod, she sweeps them into the drawer.
 The sound of metal against wood echoes in the empty store.

 She meets his eyes briefly, the look saying what words cannot.
 Gratitude mixed with the weight of necessity.